laharms01/data146_repository/project3.md

 Standardized Ridge Model:
 ```
-Training: 0.332
+Training: 0.342
 Testing: 0.270
 ```

 With the addition of zip codes in our features list, the efficiency of our models improved by a very large amount when compared to past changes.
-This is an indication that zip codes are very pertinent values to consider when determining the price of a given house.
+This is an indication that zip codes are very pertinent values to consider when determining the price of a given house and are much more useful as features than beds, baths, and sqft.
 The unstandardized linear and standardized ridge models both improved significantly by adding the zip codes.
 The training score for the standardized linear model also improved.
 However, the testing score of this model is now a very (very) large negative number, which could be due to a number of reasons.
 I would imagine it has something to do with the binary nature of the zip code data and the process of standardizing it.

 > Finally, consider the model that produced the best results.
 Would you estimate this model as being overfit or underfit?
 If you were working for Zillow as their chief data scientist, what action would you recommend in order to improve the predictive power of the model that produced your best results from the approximately 700 observations (716 asking / 660 actual)?

+The model which produced the best predictive results is our standardized ridge model.
+From the testing and training scores we can estimate that the model is a little overfit, because training score is higher than testing score.
+Our next step to improve this model would be to find more pertinent variables that we can include in our regression.
+While zipcodes were found to be great predictors of our target (price), there is still a lot of room for our model to improve in explanatory power.
+Right now our model only explains ~30% of the variation in our data.
+These additional variables could include local geographic factors, more information about the house such as age or ..., or dynamic space variables like distance from certain desirable locations (grocery store, downtown, etc.).